algoaccess/edison_mod_kernel_image_gen/README.md

 1. edison-src-ww25.5-15 sources used in Release 2.1.
 Intel has not released sources for Release 3.0.
 2. ubilinux-edison-150309

-##Machine Required
+##Build Machine Required

-1. A Ubuntu 14.04 OS or later.
+1. Ubuntu 14.04 OS or later.
 I used Linux Mint 17.2 (64-bit) with no problems.
 2. Lots of disk space.
 Set aside at least 40GB to avoid compilation errors.
 3. Using an SSD is preferred